scholacantorum/public-site/about/intro/index.md

 ---

-**Schola Cantorum is a unique choral arts organization with multiple community programs.** Its auditioned 75-voice chorus, under the baton of Buddy James, presents dynamic performances of choral masterpieces, new works by major composers and music from a wide variety of cultural traditions during the regular concert season.
+**Schola Cantorum is a unique choral arts organization with multiple community programs.** Its large auditioned chorus, under the baton of Buddy James, presents dynamic performances of choral masterpieces, new works by major composers and music from a wide variety of cultural traditions during the regular concert season.
 Each summer, Schola Cantorum turns the audience into a